Skip to main content

 Need help right now?

-If you or someone you know has a mental health emergency, call, text or chat 988.
-This is the number for the 988 Suicide & Crisis Lifeline.
+• If you or someone you know has a mental health emergency, call, text or chat 988.
+This is the number for the 988 Suicide and Crisis Lifeline.
 If you have thoughts of harming yourself or someone else, trained counselors can help you, 24 hours a day, 7 days a week.

-If you or someone you know has a medical emergency and needs help right now, call 911 or go to the nearest hospital.
+• If you or someone you know has a medical emergency and needs help right now, call 911 or go to the nearest hospital.

 It’s OK not to be OK